Stork B.V.

 Stork B.V. is a Dutch manufacturing and services company with headquarters in Utrecht.

 Stork Technical Services is a supplier of integrated technical services for installations and machines in the industrial market.
 The group, which consists of the Industry Services and Industry Specialists strategic units, achieved a turnover of €1,089 million in 2007 with 9,320 employees.
 Stork Technical Services was sold by to the buyer American engineering and construction company, paid 260.2 Million euro.
 After the deal, Fluor joined its own Operations & Maintenance division of 4000 employees with Stork.
 The enlarged Stork will then have 19,000 employees and a turnover of 2,1 billion euro.

+Fluor Corporation announced September 07, 2023 that it has agreed to sell its Stork B.V. business in Belgium, Germany, the Netherlands, as well as its turbo blading manufacturing operations in the United States to industrial services provider Bilfinger SE.

 History

-Stork was founded in 1868 by Charles Theodorus Stork.
-In 1954 it merged with Werkspoor, founded in 1827.
+In 1865, Stork was founded by Charles Theodorus Stork, in Borne, where it produced machinery for the emerging textile industry in the region.
+In 1868 Stork moved to Hengelo, and diversified its production, including steam engines for factories, ships and pumping stations, as well as machinery for the sugar industry.
+The factory grew steadily, and also started to build housing accommodation for its employees, Tuindorp 't Lansink (1910s), besides investing in public buildings and cultural organizations in Hengelo, such as a theatre and a library.
+In 1954 Stork merged with Werkspoor, founded in 1827.
 In 1996 Stork acquired the healthy parts of Fokker, creating a new division.

 By 2007 Stork had four divisions: